codyogden/killedbygoogle/README.md

 </div>

 ## Contribute
+Create branch with your product killedbygoogle exe: `name-product-killed` .
 To add a product, add it to `graveyard.json` file.
 You'll need the following information:

 - Name of Product (`name`)